 Q. Does my athlete have to stay for the entire meet?

 A. Yes.
 Like any team sport, all participants stay from beginning to end regardless of whether they are actively competing at any given moment.
 Roll is taken during the team meeting held after the Meet.
-Exception – Invitational Meets, which often run over two days from early morning until night.
-Athletes do not have to stay for the entire Meet, but should be in close contact with their coaches.
+Like any excused absences, please contact your coaches and plan accordingly.

 Q. Does my athlete have to ride the bus home from an away Meet?